pkwiatek6/VR_Data_Library/README.md

    * Simon says, tests memory
    * Game where you move a metal ring through a wire, test hand precision
    * Whack-a-mole, tests hand-eye coordination and reflexes
+5. Webapp that displays the data from the database
+6. Graphical representation of data

 ## Limitations
 1. Scope is limited to those that own a VR headset and have a PC powerful enough to run the game.
-2. Data collected may not be precise enough and potentially overly broad.
+2. Data collected may not be precise enough and potentially too broad.
 3. Data accuracy is determined by the hardware and user participation

 ## Stretch Goals
 * Incorporation of non-headset sensor systems such as a heart rate tracker on a smartwatch
 * Virtual environment where the user can seamlessly switch between environments such as a virtual carnival
 * Eye Tracking Data collected and implemented
-* Webapp that displays the data from the database
+* ~~Webapp that displays the data from the database~~
-* Graphical representation of data
+* ~~Graphical representation of data~~
 * More advanaced mingames
   * Baseball game with the pitch being thrown at variable speeds, tests reflexes and hand-eye coordination
   * Game where multiple balls are being thrown and user has to use both hands to catch balls